mbarde/unikold.connector/README.md

 If the request already exists and its lifetime did not expire `soapConnector` simply returns the stored response.
 If the request exists but is outdated it will be updated before returning the response.
-If the request does not yet exist a new object will be created.
+If the request does not yet exist, a new object will be created.
 Its path will be `{SOAP-Queries-Folder}.{WSDL-URL}.{Methodname}.{Parameter}` (where `{SOAP-Queries-Folder}` has to be specified in the controlpanel of this addon - otherwise a folder will be created at your sites' root).

 To get the corresponding query object: